KTAppDev/match_percentage_js/README.md

 Output:

 ```
 {
-  matchPercentage: 90,
+  matchPercentage: 68,
-  match: 'This is probably a match'
+  match: true
 }
 ```
+IMO these are similar enough to be talking about the same thing.
+You can set the truth level!

-## MatchLevel (default 60)
+## TruthLevel (default 60)

 The default match level is 60, but you can adjust it as needed. const matchLevel = 75; // Adjust the match level to your preference.

-const result = matchPercentage(sentence1, sentence2, matchLevel);
+const result = matchPercentage(sentence1, sentence2, truthLevel);
 console.log(result);